Sustainability | EnvironmentAddressing Biodiversity

 Strategy

 TDK utilizes various resources to manufacture its products, with the result that waste is generated during our business activities.
 The use and application of these resources involve dependencies or impacts on, for example, natural capital (freshwater, seawater, soil, and air) and ecosystem services.
-We will evaluate our points of contact with nature, including biodiversity, as well as our dependencies and impacts, risks, and opportunities, and then consider strategies that can contribute to the safeguarding and restoration of biodiversity, in line with the LEAP approach of the TNFD
+We will evaluate our points of contact with nature, including biodiversity, as well as our dependencies and impacts, risks, and opportunities, and then consider strategies that can contribute to the safeguarding and restoration of biodiversity, in line with the LEAP approach of the TNFD.

 Dependence on and impact on natural capital